-The NOTAM group manager for Kempsey Airport is Coordinator Business Development.
+The NOTAM group manager for Kempsey Airport is the Airport Operations Coordinator.

 Where a change to the NOTAM group is required, the NOTAM group manager will update the NAIPS system.
 This subsection of the manual will also be updated to reflect the change in NOTAM authorised person(s).